 A Tender Option Bond (TOB) is the common phrase for a security issued by a special purpose trust (a Tender Option Bond Trust) into which bonds are deposited, and which then issues two types of securities.
 One of the securities — the floating rate security1 — is typically sold to a money market fund that is only permitted to buy investments of high quality and short maturity.
 The other security — the inverse floating rate security2 — is retained by the Nuveen fund.
 Only some bonds will qualify or make business sense for this structure, generally bonds that satisfy money market fund investment requirements, i.e., SEC Rule 2a-7.

-Using inverse floaters effectively enables a fund to borrow (mainly from money market funds) and then use the money to purchase additional long-term, fixed-rate bonds for the fund’s portfolio.
+Using inverse floaters effectively enables a fund to borrow (mainly from money market funds or other cash-like investors) and then use the money to purchase additional long-term, fixed-rate bonds for the fund’s portfolio.
 The expectation is that the purchased long-term bonds will yield more than the borrowing rate paid on short-term floating rate securities issued by the trust.

 1. Floating rate securities or “floaters”

-- Sold to money market funds; the trust pays a liquidity provider to guarantee weekly liquidity.
+- Sold predominately to money market funds; the trust pays a liquidity provider to guarantee weekly liquidity.

 2. Residual interest securities or “inverse floaters”

 - Owner (typically a fund) has “full” exposure to each underlying bond’s market opportunity and risk, creating a leveraged investment.

 - Inverse floaters receive the interest equal to the interest from the underlying bonds, less the interest paid to floating rate security holders (and less certain expenses).

 - The inverse floater value usually represents less than half the value of the underlying bonds.
 The relative fraction between the value of the floater and the value of the inverse floater is termed “gearing,” which relates to the amount of leverage inherent in the TOB structure.